Shimeji

 Shimeji (Japanese: シメジ, 占地 or 湿地) is a group of edible mushrooms native to East Asia, but also found in northern Europe.
 Hon-shimeji (Lyophyllum shimeji) is a mycorrhizal fungus and difficult to cultivate.
-Other species are saprotrophs, and buna-shimeji (Hypsizygus tesselatus) is now widely cultivated.
+Other species are saprotrophs, and buna-shimeji (Hypsizygus tessulatus) is now widely cultivated.
 Shimeji is rich in umami-tasting compounds such as guanylic acid, glutamic acid, and aspartic acid.

 Species

 Several species are sold as shimeji mushrooms.
 All are saprotrophic except Lyophyllum shimeji.